 Where the heck did that goop come from?
 You know, that ugly looking mold or dirty collection of gunk that makes the tiles in your bathroom or wherever you have a wall of tile look sort of on the crappy side.
 Well, all is not lost.
 The last thing you need to do is remove the dirty grout with a sledgehammer.
-Mind you, in some cases it may be the most logical answer however, you do have other secret weapons at your disposal.
-Let’s take a look at some of the ways you can clean that messy looking tile and grout making it look like new.
+Mind you, in some cases it may be the most logical answer, however, you do have other secret weapons at your disposal.
+Let’s take a look at some of the ways you can clean that messy looking tile and grout making your bathroom shower tile and grout look like new.
 Well, close to new anyway.

 1 – Hydrogen Peroxide